jmquigley/gadgets/docs/lib/toolbar/Toolbar.md

 - `justify=Justify.left {Justify}` - The toolbar can be placed to the left (default), center, or right within its container.
 The property sets that location.
+- `noborder=false {boolean}` - turns off the outline border for the component when used.
+By default the border is shown.